JensPenny/SamToSqlite/docs/AmpExplanation.md

 ``
 But why wouldn't you just leave the rest nullable in that case?
 Makes no sense.

+##Amp data quirks
+* `abbreviatedName` should be mandatory, but some data elements don't contain this data
+* The same for the other non-null fields here

 ##AmpComponent quirks
 * Ampcomponent has a `crushable` property in the docs, but this is never filled in the actual export
 * Ampcomponent has a `modified release type` property in the docs.
 This is never used, but modified release couplings are made through the link